digital-asset/docs.daml.com/docs/2.7.3/docs/daml/intro/12_Testing.rst

 Excluding Choices from the Coverage Report
 ------------------------------------------

-Sometimes we would like to exclude choices from the printed coverage report because we aren't interested in them.
-To do this, we can use the ``--coverage-ignore-choice PATTERN``.
-Any choice whose fully qualified name matches the regular expression in ``PATTERN`` will be removed from the coverage report.
-This means that the choice will not be included in counts of defined choices, nor in counts of exercised choices - it will be as if that choice did not exist.
+To exclude choices from the printed coverage report, use ``--coverage-ignore-choice PATTERN``.
+Any choice whose fully qualified name matches the regular expression in ``PATTERN`` is removed from the coverage report.
+The choice will not be included in counts of defined choices or in counts of exercised choices.
+The choice is treated as if it does not exist.

-The fully qualified name of a choice is different depending on whether the choice is defined in the local package or in an external package.
+The fully qualified name of a choice depends on whether the choice is defined in the local package or in an external package.
 Choices defined in the local package are fully qualified as ``<module>:<template>:<choice name>``.
 Choices defined in external packages are fully qualified as ``<package id>:<module>:<template>:<choice name>``.
-By defining our pattern to match different sections in the fully qualified names of our choices, we can exclude choices based on package id, module, template, or name.
+By defining your pattern to match different sections in the fully qualified names of your choices, you can exclude choices based on package id, module, template, or name.

 Example: Excluding Archive Choices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To exclude the ``Archive`` choice from coverage, we will want to match for the string "Archive" in the "name" portion of our fully qualified name.
-We can do this by specifying ``--coverage-ignore-choice ':Archive$'``.
+To exclude the ``Archive`` choice from coverage, match for the string "Archive" in the "name" portion of the fully qualified name.
+Do this by specifying ``--coverage-ignore-choice ':Archive$'``.

-If applied to the coverage report in `Template choice exercise coverage`_, our coverage report changes from the following:
+If applied to the coverage report in `Template choice exercise coverage`_, your coverage report changes from the following:

 .. code-block::